RESEARCH STARTER

 - Toe-off, or the moment when a person’s toe leaves the ground.

-- Mid-swing, or the moment when a person's foot is off the ground and his or her knee is bent as he or she prepares for the next heel strike.
+- Mid-swing, or the moment when a person’s foot is off the ground and their knee is bent as they prepare for the next heel strike.

-During a gait analysis, a person usually runs on a treadmill for a minute or so while a camera (or cameras) records his or her movements and sends the video to a computer.
-He or she also may stand still on a foot scanner designed to analyze pressure points and arch type.
-An expert in gait analysis then uses special software to examine the results and determine abnormalities or weaknesses in the person's gait.
+During a gait analysis, a person usually runs on a treadmill for a minute or so while a camera (or cameras) records their movements and sends the video to a computer.
+The person may also stand still on a foot scanner designed to analyze pressure points and arch type.
+An expert in gait analysis then uses special software to examine the results and determine abnormalities or weaknesses in the person’s gait.

 One common abnormality is overpronation.
 Other examples of abnormalities include supination, hip hiking, ankle equinus, and pelvic tilt.
 Supination is when the foot rolls outward when walking or running, causing the outer edge of a person’s foot to receive more weight than it should.
 Hip hiking is a lifting of the hip on one side.
 Ankle equinus is when a person’s ability to bend the ankle upward (bringing the top of the foot toward the shin) is limited.
 Pelvic tilt is the manner in which the pelvis is situated in relation to the rest of the body.
 It may tilt forward, backward, or off to one side or the other.
 If one of these abnormalities is not already causing pain, weakness, or injury in the feet, ankles, shins, knees, hips, or back, it could cause problems in the future.

-If a gait analysis expert determines that an abnormality is present, he or she will usually recommend ways to correct it.
-In some cases, a person can correct the problem simply by changing the type of shoe he or she wears.
+If a gait analysis expert determines that an abnormality is present, they will usually recommend ways to correct it.
+In some cases, a person can correct the problem simply by changing the type of shoe they wear.
 For example, a runner with a low arch who tends to overpronate may benefit from a shoe with more arch support.
 Others may benefit from orthotics, or specially designed shoes or shoe inserts that help correct gait.
-In some cases, a doctor or another expert may recommend an exercise regimen to strengthen particular muscles or joints and balance a person's gait.
+In some cases, a doctor or another expert may recommend an exercise regimen to strengthen particular muscles or joints and balance a person’s gait.

 It is important to note that a professional gait analysis can be expensive, and not everyone needs one.
 It is also recommended that people use caution if they are in running stores with gait analysis stations.
 The quality of the analyses at such places can vary greatly.
 Doctors say that unless people are experiencing pain when they run or walk, they probably do not need to undergo a gait analysis.
 They recommend that athletes suffering from chronic pain or injury see a doctor to determine whether a gait analysis is necessary.